 Stakeholders Relationship Committee

-The Nomination and Remuneration Committee recommends to the Board the suitability ofcandidates for appointment as Key Managerial Personnel Directors and the remunerationpackages payable to them and other employees.
-The Nomination and Remuneration Committeemet twice during the year.
+The Nomination and Remuneration Committee recommends to the Board the suitability ofcandidates for appointment as Director/Managing Director and Key Managerial Personnel andthe remuneration packages payable to them.
+The Nomination and Remuneration Committee metfour times during the year.
 The composition terms of reference and details of meetingheld during the year are disclosed in the Report on Corporate Governance.

 Particulars of Employees

 The information required pursuant to the provisions of section 197 of the Act read withrule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 in respect of employees of the Company has been appended as Annexure IV ofthis Report.
 In terms of first proviso to section 136 of the Act the Report and Accountsare being sent to the Members and others entitled thereto excluding the information onemployees' particulars as required pursuant to provisions of rule 5(2) and rule 5(3) ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014.
 The saidinformation is available for inspection by the Members at the Registered Office of theCompany during business hours on working days of the Company up to the date of the ensuingAGM.
 If any Member is interested in obtaining a copy thereof such Member may write to theCompany Secretary in this regard.

 The Board of Directors affirm that the remuneration paid to employees of the Company isas per the Remuneration Policy of the Company and none of the employees listed in the saidAnnexure/information is related to any Director of the Company.